DevBigEazi/3310-backend/README.md

 ## Features

 - Score validation and signing
-- dayly and all-time leaderboards
+- daily and all-time leaderboards
 - Player statistics
 - Referral system with rewards
 - Rate limiting to prevent abuse